Laci1953/RC2014-CPM/Memory management library/readme.txt

 D>

-As you noticed, sbrk = 0336H, which is inside myalloc.obj address space.
+As you noticed, in the list of symbols, sbrk = 0336H, which is inside myalloc.obj address space.
+Therefore, the 'new' sbrk will be used.

 Let's now test the new app: